 Maintaining your mental health and well-being is an important aspect of being a successful UChicago student.
-Students commonly experience stress, anxiety, depression, relationship difficulties, difficulty sleeping, and issues with concentration, and the Student Counseling Service (SCS) is here to help students address these and other mental health concerns, including responses to stress and traumatic experiences.
+Students commonly experience stress, anxiety, depression, relationship difficulties, difficulty sleeping, and issues with concentration, and UChicago Student Wellness is here to help students address these and other mental health concerns, including responses to stress and traumatic experiences.
 Through therapy, you can establish a collaborative, confidential relationship with a therapist who can help you learn coping strategies and work through your concerns.

 Call 773.834.WELL to make an appointment with a therapist.

-SCS offers both short-term individual and couples therapy.
+UChicago Student Wellness offers both short-term individual and couples therapy.
 “Short-term” therapy is goal-driven and focused on immediate needs.
-If you and your intake therapist determine that short-term therapy at SCS is the best next step for you, then you will be scheduled to meet with a therapist at SCS for a limited number of sessions.
+If you and your intake therapist determine that short-term therapy at UChicago Student Wellness is the best next step for you, then you will be scheduled to meet with a therapist at UChicago Student Wellness for a limited number of sessions.
 The number of sessions is determined by you and your therapist.

 Therapy will help you to learn new ways to problem solve, improve coping skills, become more aware of situations that adversely affect you, and manage those situations more effectively.
 Therapy sessions will also focus on your individual strengths and how to optimize self-confidence.

 UChicago Student Wellness therapists work with you to develop a safe and trusting relationship that allows you to talk openly about your experiences.
 Our therapists welcome students from all backgrounds and strive to be sensitive to the influences of various racial, cultural, class, religious, disability, sexual, gender, and other identities on the mental health experiences of UChicago students and are open to discussing these experiences in sessions.